rosmarinus-project/common-utils/README.md

 This module is a wrapper for try-catch, which can return undefined when an error occurs.

+8. url

+This module is a collection of url handle function, such as handling url params to object.

 # About Tree shaking
 this npm doesn't support tree shaking, because it use some npm packages that don't support tree shaking.